 Watch the video

-LACO engineers a broad range of standard and custom vacuum chambers for an array of vacuum processes including, but not limited to: Vacuum Coating, Brazing, Package Testing, Leak Testing, Drying, Space Simulation, and Vacuum Degassing.
+LACO engineers a broad range of standard and custom vacuum chambers for an array of vacuum processes including, but not limited to: Vacuum Coating, Brazing, Package Testing, Drying, Space Simulation, and Vacuum Degassing.

 Contact us to learn more about our capabilities or to discuss your specific vacuum chamber needs.
 We look forward to hearing from you!